japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 Used when:

-* `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-RelationProvider, loading data from a table using JDBC>>
+* `JdbcRelationProvider` is requested to [loading data from a table using JDBC](spark-sql-JdbcRelationProvider.md#createRelation-RelationProvider)

 * `JdbcUtils` is requested to <<spark-sql-JdbcUtils.md#saveTable, saveTable>>